 When people face adverse experiences, they are told to “bounce back” from them.
 This notion is harmful and not an accurate representation of resilience.

 New research suggests that there has been a 70% increase in child sexual abuse cases treated in emergency rooms.
-It is imperative that we give children a safe place to disclose and get help.
+It is imperative that we give children a safe place to get help.

 Where Halloween may be fun for some, it can be triggering and distressing for individuals who have survived traumatic experiences.